 Secretaries and administrative assistants utilize office technologies to perform various clerical duties, such as appointment keeping and data entry.
 High school graduates can assume entry-level jobs, although many aspiring secretaries take some clerical courses at vocational schools or community colleges.
 Medical and legal secretaries require specialized training in areas such as terminology and ethics.

-The median annual salary of these office workers, as reported by the BLS, was $32,840 in May 2013.
-Job growth for secretaries and administrative assistants was estimated by the BLS at 12% for 2012-22.
+The median annual salary of these office workers, as reported by the BLS, was $38,880 in May 2018.
+Job growth for secretaries and administrative assistants is estimated by the BLS to decline by 7% for 2018-28.

 The BLS does not predict much demand for secretaries and administrative assistants.
 However, armed with a bachelor's degree in computer or information science, an applicant can apply for higher positions, such as computer systems analysts or network and computer systems administrators, both of which are predicted to meet or exceed the national average of job growth over the next ten years.